-The City and County of Honolulu’s Rental and Utility Relief Program has received 10,000 applications and is temporarily closed to new applications to process this round of 4,000 applications.
-The program will reopen for the next group of applications at a later date.
+The City and County of Honolulu’s Rental and Utility Relief Program has received 10,000 applications and is temporarily closed to allow its community partners to review applications and make payments to landlords and utilities.
+The portal will reopen for the next group of applications at a later date.
 Please check back for updates.

-The Rental and Utility Relief Program (RURP), funded by the Coronavirus Relief Funds from the CARES Act, will benefit qualified Oʻahu renters in distress as a result of the pandemic.
+The Rental and Utility Relief Program (RURP) will benefit qualified Oʻahu renters in distress as a result of the pandemic.

-The program will accept applications from renters and landlords two months before the federal eviction moratorium expires on June 30, 2021.
+The program will accept applications at oneoahu.org/renthelp from renters and landlords before the federal eviction moratorium expires on August 6, 2021.

 The program requires a qualifying household to:

 - Show financial harm from the pandemic, such as qualifying for unemployment, job loss, reduction in wages, or increase in household expenses.

 - Show at least one household member is at risk of losing their housing.